bewt85/mcp-deno-sandbox/README.md

 This server runs code using the permissions specified when starting the server.
 These permissions are passed through to the Deno® runtime.

-Remember that any code executed has access to the permissions you've provided, so be careful about what permissions you enable.
+Be careful about what permissions you enable.
 The sandbox is completely undermined by:
 * giving blanket FFI or execution permissions
 * allowing write access to the file which manages the server permissions (e.g. `claude_desktop_config.json`)